ZieIony/FragmentManager/README.md

  - no need to call super.on\*() methods
  - passing data between fragments (like startActivityForResult())
  - custom animations for all state changes
+ - easy state saving for fields

+The lifecycle:

+ - create (fragment is ready to use)
+ - [restore] (only if state is not null)
+ - attach (fragment's view is attached and laid out)
+ - start (activity is started)
+ - resume (activity is resumed, fragment is not animating)
+ - save
+ - pause
+ - stop
+ - detach
+ - destroy

 ### A sample main fragment